How curl Became Like This

 We soon found and fixed support for getting currencies over GOPHER.
 Once FTP download support was added, the name of the project was changed and urlget 2.0 was released in August 1997.
 The http-only days were already passed.

 The project slowly grew bigger.
-When upload capabilities were added and the name once again was misleading, a second name change was made and on March 20, 1998 curl 4 was released.
+With upload capabilities, the name was once again misleading and a second name change was made.
+On March 20, 1998 curl 4 was released.
 (The version numbering from the previous names was kept.)

 (Unrelated to this project a company called Curl Corporation registered a US trademark on the name "CURL" on May 18 1998.
 That company had then already registered the curl.com domain back in November of the previous year.
 All this was revealed to us much later.)